-This post shows you a road trip to Western Madeira along good Madeira roads and through many tunnels.
+This post will show you a road trip to Western Madeira along good Madeira roads and through many tunnels.
 Madeira’s west is very much worth visiting.
 It’s a dramatic area with high sea cliffs and terraced banana plantations on mountainsides.

-West Madeira is a less touristic area and it has always been hard to reach – until the new Via Rapida and all its tunnels were built.
+West Madeira is a less touristic area and has always been hard to reach – until the new Via Rapida motorway with all its tunnels were built.

 Road trip to Western Madeira, driving through tunnels

 We used the new tunnel road but also took smaller byways, first heading to Camara de Lobos and Cabo Girao.
 We made Calheta the base for our West Madeira road trip which was a good idea.
 From Calheta we went on to Ponta do Pargo in the far west and Porto Moniz in the far north.